 Outcome 1 can be assessed independently and before the work begins on the other three Outcomes.
 The assessment for Outcomes 2 and 3 may be integrated in a practical activity.
-For Outcome 4, students could write a short report or complete a brief oral interview on performance evaluation for both personal performance and also that of the team.
+For Outcome 4, students could write a short report or complete a brief oral interview on their evaluation of the practical activity carried out for Outcomes 2 and 3.